-On my list of to-do’s is to find some funding to support the publication and exhibition of my project In Passing – Lest I Forget.
+On my list of to-do’s is to find some funding to support the publication and exhibition of my roadside remembrance memorials project.
 Here in the US, there are a couple of avenues to journey down in order to obtain a grant (e.g. gift, not a loan) and at the highest level is government/Federal grants through one of the various agencies.
 What I have noted in the past is that most of the Fine Art grants are not available for individuals, but non-profit organizations and only then through a public entity, which in the Fine Arts are usually Museums and Universities.

 I am also a bit of a contrarian and look at alternatives, such that I know that I am not well connected for the Fine Arts grants, but rather I am experienced in how to deal with Corporate world.
 Although I do not have any experience with writing and submitting Federal grants for Contemporary Photography (Art), I have been working with a small team submitting Small Business Innovation Research grants through the National Institute of Heath, and we have been recently awarded a grant to work on Stroke research.
 Nice.

-Since the National Safety Council used on of my photographs for a safety program poster a couple of years ago, this has provided a clue for me to poke a couple of Federal and State safety agencies.
+The National Safety Council used on of my memorial photographs for a safety program poster a couple of years ago and this has provided a clue for me to poke a couple of Federal and State safety agencies.
 Specifically, I checked out the National Highway Traffic Safety Administration and locally, the California Office of Traffic Safety.
 Yes, this is what I consider out-of-box thinking for funding this photographic project.

 The bad news: looking at the government grant guidelines for both of these agencies confirms my initial concerns; I am not a non-profit organization (501c3) nor a “public entity”.
 Also it does not help that the window for the 2016 grants has already passed and the agencies are looking for 2017 grants.
 Thus a word to the wise; if you are thinking US Federal & State government grants, plan far ahead!
 Regretfully for me, I am looking for 2016 funding.